kokoalberti/postgis-baselayers/README.md

 * A `README.md` with documentation
 * A `metadata.json` file with additional metadata.

 See the [example](app/datasets/example/) dataset for a basic setup with some documentation that can be used as a template for a new dataset.
 The general idea is that the `download` target in the Makefile downloads the dataset from some location on the internet, and that the `install` target installs the dataset into a separate schema in the PostGIS database.
-The container has an assortment of geospatial tools installed to help in this process.
+The container has an assortment of tools installed (GDAL, psql) to help in this process.

+See the [Makefile](app/datasets/example/Makefile) of the example dataset for an overview of how a dataset is downloaded and installed.

 ### Application

 The application can be run in development mode by using Docker Compose and the `docker-compose-dev.yaml` compose file.
+This setup runs the application and the work queue in two different containers.
+Also, the application container uses Flask's development server instead of gunicorn for serving the web app.